midbody/FPs_normal_chromophores/README.md

 1. Sequence length is > 200 and < 250
 2. The species name is found in "species_normal_chromophore.txt".
 This is to exclude bacteria- or plant-derived FPs not homologous to avGFP.
 Some animal species were not included.
 For example, KO (https://www.fpbase.org/protein/ko/) from Verrillofungia concinna (a stony coral) forms a chromophore with 4 residues.
 This species was excluded.
-3. The name of the FP is not listed in "exceptions.txt".
+3. The names of the FP to be excluded are listed in "exceptions.txt".
 This is to exclude protein-by-protein. laRFP has unnusual extension of pi-system by conjugation with Y at n+2 position. zFP538, ZsYellow1, mPapaya, and mPapaya07 has KYG triplet, in which Lys forms an additional ring structure. cEGFP and cp-mKate are circularly permutated.

 'normal_chromophore_xxx.fasta' files contain sequences before alignment